 One RCT in 39 women at increased risk of breast cancer suggested a preventative effect of resveratrol, 5 mg or 50 mg per day for 12 weeks.30 There was no overall improvement in biomarkers in the resveratrol versus the placebo group.
 However, serum levels of resveratrol and its metabolites varied significantly between individuals, and there was an association between higher serum levels and decreased methylation of a cancer-related gene, RASSF-1a, which correlated with a decrease in prostaglandin E2, an inflammatory mediator that promotes cancer.
-These results, and those of the Paller et al. study in prostate cancer mentioned above,25 suggest that there are significant inter-individual differences in the response to resveratrol, possibly due to gene polymorphisms.

-One small study with 24 patients with multiple myeloma was terminated early as five patients went into renal failure.31 The dose of resveratrol was 5000 mg per day.
+These results, and those of the five patients went into renal failure.31 The dose of resveratrol was 5000 mg per day.
 The authors state that this AE appears to be specific to patients with multiple myeloma, who are at particular risk, with renal impairment occurring in 50% of patients.
 Overall, there is promising research in the field of cancer, but at present insufficient evidence to make any particular recommendations.

-Heart disease and cardiovascular risk factors
+Heart disease and cardiovascular risk factors Cardiovascular disease is a general term for